 FDP_ITC.1 Import of user data without security attributes Hierarchical to: No other components.
-FDP_ITC.1.1 The TSF shall enforce the [assignment: access control SFP and/or information flow control SFP] when importing user data, controlled under the SFP, from outside of the TSC.
+FDP_ITC.1.1 The TSF shall enforce the Access Control Policy or Information Flow Control Policy when importing user data, controlled under the SFP, from outside of the TSC.
 FDP_ITC.1.2 The TSF shall ignore any security attributes associated with the user data when imported from outside the TSC.
-FDP_ITC.1.3 The TSF shall enforce the following rules when importing user data controlled under the SFP from outside the TSC: [assignment: additional importation control rules].
+FDP_ITC.1.3 The TSF shall enforce the following rules when importing user data controlled under the SFP from outside the TSC: Access Control Policy or Information Flow Control Policy.
 Dependencies: [FDP_ITC.2 Import of user data with security attributes, or FDP_ACC.1 Subset access control, or FDP_IFC.1 Subset information flow control] FMT_MSA.3 Static attribute initialisation FDP_ITC.2 Import of user data with security attributes Hierarchical to: No other components.
-FDP_ITC.2.1 The TSF shall enforce the [assignment: access control SFP and/or information flow control SFP] when importing user data, controlled under the SFP, from outside of the TSC.
+FDP_ITC.2.1 The TSF shall enforce the Access Control Policy or Information Flow Control Policy when importing user data, controlled under the SFP, from outside of the TSC.
 FDP_ITC.2.2 The TSF shall use the security attributes associated with the imported user data.
 FDP_ITC.2.3 The TSF shall ensure that the protocol used provides for the unambiguous association between the security attributes and the user data received.
 FDP_ITC.2.4 The TSF shall ensure that interpretation of the security attributes of the imported user data is as intended by the source of the user data.
-FDP_ITC.2.5 The TSF shall enforce the following rules when importing user data controlled under the SFP from outside the TSC: [assignment: additional importation control rules] Dependencies: [FDP_ACC.1 Subset access control, or FDP_IFC.1 Subset information flow control] [FTP_ITC.1 Inter-TSF trusted channel, or
+FDP_ITC.2.5 The TSF shall enforce the following rules when importing user data controlled under the SFP from outside the TSC: Access Control Policy or Information Flow Control Policy Dependencies: [FDP_ACC.1 Subset access control, or FDP_IFC.1 Subset information flow control] [FTP_ITC.1 Inter-TSF trusted channel, or